 The heavy metals in indoor dust can enter the human body through ingestion, inhalation and dermal contact pathways.
 Children are prone to contact with heavy metals due to their behaviour (e.g. crawling, hand-to-mouth activities) and body development (e.g. children inhale more polluted air into the lungs because of their high respiratory rate).
 Excessive heavy metals (e.g. lead, cadmium, copper, zinc) accumulation in the body can cause damage to nervous system, internal organs (e.g. brain, liver, kidney, lungs, heart) and the most serious consequence, death.
 Therefore, health risk assessment (HRA) has been developed to estimate human health risk for long term heavy metal exposure.

-In the review from the journals Reviews on Environmental Health, the authors discuss the HRA on heavy metals in indoor dust and the health risk implications for children living in urban areas.
+In a recent paper, published in Reviews on Environmental Health, environmental scientists discuss the HRA of heavy metals in indoor dust and the health risk implications for children living in urban areas.
 Children living in areas with heavy traffic and industrial activities have a higher risk of having cancer and non-cancer effects compared to children living in rural areas.
 The review also found high heavy metals concentrations in indoor dust facing heavy traffic and industrial activities areas.

 Read the original article here